Jump to section

 The risk of relapse depends on the cause and whether a specific cause can be determined.
 In most cases of canine acne, once the condition has presented the likelihood of recurrence is moderate to high.
 Long-term or lifelong treatment may be necessary to prevent relapse.

+Is there anything else I can do to help my dog with his acne located on his chin?
+He is a Dalmatian and the acne is at the point of bleeding, when visiting the vets they said it had got infected due to him rubbing his chin on furniture.
 He was given synulox 500mg 1 tablet twice a day,) for initially 2 weeks then after a check up he was given another 2 weeks worth and it hasn’t healed.
 We have also cleaned the area with hibiscrub to remove the bacteria.

 My 1 year old Great Dane has pimples on his lips and chin...he has had a dose of antibiotics that cleared it up.
 It has been several weeks now and the pimples have return

 A simple question is whether Oakley has a plastic food or water bowl as small scratches in the plastic can irritate the lips and chin (especially when eating) which may lead to these pimples; switching to a stainless steel bowl may help.
 Also, when a dog is smelling the ground, it is also possible for them to get small scratches on their chins and lips which again may become infected leading to pimples.
 Regular bathing of the area with dilute chlorhexidine may help, but you may need another course of antibiotics.
 Regards Dr Callum Turner DVM